-Our Securities Trading Policy regulates how directors, Senior Executives and employees involved in the management of the Group can deal in Charter Hall stapled securities, including the Performance Rights Offer Plan.
+The Charter Hall Securities Trading Policy regulates how directors, Senior Executives and employees involved in the management of the REIT can deal in CLW stapled securities.
 The Policy specifies when personal trading is permitted, the restrictions that apply to directors, Senior Executives and employees, and the procedures for obtaining prior clearance for trading during a trading window.

-We monitor employee compliance with this Policy as part of our Risk Management Framework.
-The Securities Trading Policy can be found under the 'Corporate Governance' section of our website.
+Charter Hall also monitors employee compliance with this Policy as part of its Risk Management Framework.
+The Securities Trading Policy is available under the 'Corporate Governance' section of our website.